There is something so sweet about the stillness and silence of the Adoration chapel.

 Interior Freedom, 56

 Every fiber of my being tells me that I need to FIGHT AGAINST interruptions, that I need to DEFEND MY TIME and MY SPACE.
 But St. Therese smiled down on me and gently shook her head.

 When we go into a situation–like adoration with little kids–and we know that we will be interrupted, we can decide something right then and there.

-Of course St. Therese didn’t come up with this concept.
+Of course, St. Therese didn’t come up with this concept.
 This is exactly what Jesus did for us on the cross.
-He chose suffering.
+He chose to suffer.
 He gave us His pain and anguish as a gift.

 And so, with the help of St. Therese and the profound example of Jesus Christ, I am working on loosening my grip while in adoration.